NslWebsiteEngine/Nsl-Website-Engine/README.md

 	test2(5, false); // returns false
 	test2("hello", false); // THIS ONE THROWS A PHP ERROR

 Of course this is just one of the thousand features you can use with my library.

 ## License
 Developer: Danny Morabito
 You can use this in your projects but the developers' names HAVE to be in the comment of every file.
+This library uses some things like twig and klein.php, i didn't develop them, so the credits are to their, not mine.